jmdb-tutorial/clojure-intro/README.md

 # AOTB 2013 Clojure tutorial

-## This is a tutorial that goes with Jim's AOTB 2013 talk
+## This is a tutorial that goes with Jim's intro to clojure talk

 Here you will find the code samples that Jim was doing.
 To run them, install the pre-requisites and then type